-- Attach the wheels 7 to their service position on component 3 using fixings P (Fig. 12).
-Do not over tighten the wheels, as this will prevent them from moving freely. - Enlist competent help in turning the table saw over.
-The stand assembly is now complete.
+- Attach the wheels (Component 7) into their service position on component 3 using fixings M from BAG - Do not over tighten and ensure the wheel spins freely. - With help from a second person, turn the assembled saw onto its frame.
+The frame is now complete.